Melissa ONLINE TFA

 Hi!
 My name is Aleena Joseph and I am a freshman at Texas A&M University.
 In high school, I was an avid speech and debate competitor, particularly in Original Oratory, Informative Speaking, Public Forum, Dramatic Interpretation, and Humorous Interpretation.
 I was strongest in Original Oratory and Informative Speaking as a 2-time state qualifier for both, and a national tournament qualifier and attendee for Oratory.
 I competed heavily in Public Forum in my sophomore year and judged novice rounds in my senior year.
 My experience levels would match a flay judge, so I highly recommend articulating your arguments thoroughly.
 The easier it is for me to understand your arguments, the better your speaker points will likely be.
 I also critique your speaking heavily, so try your best to speak clearly with articulation and tone.

-Basic Things I Appreciate In a Round
+Basic Things I Appreciate In a Round (Debate)

 - Good articulation and overall outstanding speaking